 Best Free Games And Experiences For Oculus Quest 2

-The first things you should seek out with Oculus Quest are animated short stories sprouting from the early days at Facebook’s VR division.
+The first things you should seek out with Quest are animated short stories sprouting from the early days of Oculus.
 These are comfortable to watch seated and you don’t have to watch them in any particular order, but the two fundamental ones to at least try and check out first are Henry (totally family-friendly) and Dear Angelica (an absolute tear jerker).

 These stories are a highly recommended fast-loading first stops in VR before moving on to more interactive content.